Pedrochem/WellThoughtTweets/README.md

 ## Features

 - **Automated Tweet Ranking**: Uses Google's Gemini-1.5-flash to rank tweets on a scale of 1-10 based on their creativity, uniqueness, reflectiveness, thoughtfulness, etc.
+- **Hide low-ranked tweets**: Clear your timeline from engagement farming and low-iq tweets.

 ## Installation